 You may ask why you need a high-risk work license.
 Simply put, if you want to work in hazardous environments and for the operation of certain types of heavy equipment, the licensing of workers makes sure that qualified workers are performing high-risk works, ensuring the safety and health of workers and other people in the workplace.
 You need such a license if you intend to operate cranes, forklifts, hoists, boilers, steam turbines, boom-type elevating work platforms, reciprocating steam engines, pressure equipment, and reach stackers and work in scaffolding, dogging, and rigging projects.
 Any HRW license is valid for five years and you can work in any Australian territory or state.

-How to get a high-risk work license?
+How to get a high-risk work licence?

 Offering reliable, flexible, and easy-to-access courses, we as one of the greatest registered training organizations have gathered numerous professional trainers and specialists for every license.
 Here, you will learn how to work with different machines and equipment, conduct routine checks on a machine, safely plan the work and safely shut down and secure equipment after operations.
 Then, the candidate will be assessed by a registered WorkSafe assessor.
 After passing the national assessment instrument, you will be granted the license for high-risk works.
 You can work with this license for five years, having to renew it after this time like a driver’s license.